All Episodes

 It's just too good to be true.

-A Hillary Clinton manifesto.
+The Hillary Clinton Manifesto.

 13-page blueprint for fixing the economy.

-Detailing her plans to achieve universal health care, address the home folk foreclosure crisis, and develop jobs for the middle class.
+Detailing her plans to achieve universal health care, address the home foreclosure crisis, and develop jobs for the middle class.

 Now, do you realize what she's doing here with this?